-Some statements in this Base Prospectus might be deemed to be forward-looking statements.
+Some statements in this Base Prospectus might be considered to be forward-looking statements.
 Forward-looking statements include (without limitation) statements concerning the Issuer's plans, objectives, goals, strategies, future operations and performance and the assumptions underlying these forward-looking statements.
 When used in this Base Prospectus, the words "anticipates," "estimates," "expects," "believes," "intends," "plans," "aims," "seeks," "may," "might," "will," "should" and any similar expressions generally identify forward-looking statements.
-These forward-looking statements are contained in the sections entitled "Risk Factors," "The Group and its Business" and other sections of this Base Prospectus and include, but are not limited to, statements regarding:
+These forward-looking statements appear in a number of places throughout this Base Prospectus, including (without limitation) in the sections titled "Risk Factors" and "The Group and its Business," and include, but are not limited to, statements regarding:

 - strategy and objectives,

 - trends affecting the Group's results of operations and financial condition,

 - asset portfolios,

-- loan loss reserves.
+- loan loss reserves,

-- capital spending,
+- · capital spending,

 - legal proceedings, and

 - the Group's potential exposure to market risk and other risk factors.